The wayfinding use case usually implies lots of hallways and intersections where people need help to find their destination.

-A good example is a hospital where you would want paths in pubic spaces, but not anywhere protected by a card reader.
-It is normal that a paper map is exchanged to show what area’s are ‘in bound’ before the design is done.
+A good example is a hospital where you would want paths in area’s available to the public, but not anywhere protected by a card reader.
+It is a good idea to create a paper map first to clarify any areas that are out of bounds.

-We strongly advise you zoom the map and take a look for the following.
-The lines may look like they connect when scaled out, but closer analysis might show you they are not.
-This will cause problems so please keep a look for this.
+We strongly advise that you zoom the map and take a closer look at the lines.
+The lines might look like they connect when the map is scaled out, but closer analysis might show that they actually do not connect.
+This will cause problems so please keep a lookout for this.